Who is Harlequin on The Masked Singer?

 British musician Gabrielle was a popular suggestion from the public on Saturday, with many viewers tweeting they were sure Harlequin was the Dreams singer.

-Best known for hits such as Give Me a Little More Time, Rise and Out of Reach, Gabrielle last released an album in 2018.
+Best known for hits such as Dreams, Rise and Out of Reach, Gabrielle last released an album in 2018.

 Is Harlequin Beverley Knight?